malmostad/wag-v4/pages/forms_buttons_and_messages.md

 {% endhighlight %}

 ### Autocomplete
-[jQueryUI Autocomplete](http://jqueryui.com/autocomplete/) is available in the global assets with custom styling.
+[jQueryUI Autocomplete](http://jqueryui.com/autocomplete/) is available in the Global Assets with custom styling.
 Here is a live example using City of Malmö's map service REST API.

 <div class="example">
   <form action="/" method="get">